Kunal645/movies_app/README.md

 # Movies App

-This app is cross-platform mobile application using Flutter, consisting of two main screens: the home screen and the details screen.
-The application features three distinct categories—popular movies, top-rated movies, and user-selected favourites.
-The home screen serves as a hub for users to navigate through these categories seamlessly.
+This app is cross-platform mobile application using Flutter,
+<br>Consisting of two main screens: the home screen and the details screen.
+The application features three distinct categories—popular movies, top-rated movies, and user-selected favourites. <br>The home
+screen serves as a hub for users to navigate through these categories seamlessly.
 Within each category, users can explore a curated list of movies, and